spkaeros/RSCGo/README.md

 Currently, RSCGo supports logging in, supports multiple players, chat works, walking works, objects are where they should be, etc.

-The only major missing features, to my knowledge, are: dueling, shops, magic, and prayer
+The only major missing features, to my knowledge, are: magic, and prayer

 Here is a progress update picture:
 ![](./screenies/11-25-19.png?raw=true)